The Fairly OddParents season 10

 The tenth and final season of The Fairly OddParents had twenty episodes ordered on December 15, 2015, and premiered on January 15, 2016 and ended on July 26, 2017 on both Nickelodeon and Nicktoons.
-The season was produced by Billionfold Inc., Frederator Studios, and Nickelodeon Animation Studio.

 Production

 Nickelodeon announced this season on August 18, 2015.
 A total of 20 episodes were ordered after the initial order of seven.
 It was originally 13.

 Starting with "Space Ca-Dad", the show's animation made a transition from traditional animation to Adobe Flash animation.